aprsworld/aprsI2C/README.md

 ### DS1307 (rtc/rtc_ds1307.c)
 RTC with 56 bytes of general purpose battery backed RAM.

-In addition to required arguments / operations, it alow supports
+In addition to required arguments / operations, it also supports

 switch|argument|description
 ---|---|---
---ram-read|(none)|read contents of RAM bytes and print to stdout --ram-set|string|write string to RAM --dump|(none)|dump all 64 bytes of RTC and RAM to stdout
+--ram-read|(none)|read contents of RAM bytes and print to stdout.
+Stop at first '\0' --ram-set|string|write string to RAM --dump|(none)|dump all 64 bytes of RTC and RAM to stdout